Labs & Facilities

 For additional information about their activities, explore their website directly here:

-Fan Magnetic Resonance (MR) Imaging Research Lab
+Visit the Fan Magnetic Lab

-These features can be combined with clinical,laboratory, genomic, and epigenetic data to improve identification of diagnostic and prognostic features.
+These features can be combined with clinical, laboratory, genomic, and epigenetic data to improve identification of diagnostic and prognostic features.
 Radiomics data are in a mineable form that can be used to build descriptive and predictive models relating image features to phenotypes or gene-protein signatures.
-Our group has developed workflows and algorithms to extract hundreds of quantifiable features from standard of care medical images.
+Our group has developed workflows and algorithms to extract hundreds of quantifiable features from standard-of-care medical images.

-• rapidly and effectively translate developments in cellular and molecular biology, chemistry, neurosciences, physics, computer sciences, engineering and instrumentation into improvements in cancer patient care
+• Rapidly and effectively translate developments in cellular and molecular biology, chemistry, neurosciences, physics, computer sciences, engineering, and instrumentation into improvements in cancer patient care

 There is an ever-increasing demand for new and more sophisticated imaging probes for experimental research and clinical application, especially with the escalation of molecular medicine approaches to therapy design.
 Our vision is for the USC MIC to have a comprehensive imaging program focused on the development of new radiotracers and non-radioactive biological probes for use in interdisciplinary biomedical research and imaging.